TonyLHansen/onap-gerrit-review/README.md

 The default without `-s` is to also print messages about successful checks that passed and some other minor information.

+#### $HOME/.onap-gerrit-review.rc

+Each error and warning message has a code associated with it printed in parentheses after the word `ERROR:` or `WARNING:`.
+Any of these codes may be turned off (ignored) by listing them in the `$HOME/.onap-gerrit-review.rc` with a hyphen in front, as in "`-no-top-level-license-txt-file`".
+That error message and any associated additional information will not be printed; nor will the error cause the program to exit with an error code.

 ## Things tested for:

 The following checks are included.